Mimi Miyagi: Early life and education

+Career

 Damayo returned to Los Angeles and obtained a scholarship to the American College for Fashion Merchandising, but, once again, she dropped out without graduating when she had run out of money and began looking for jobs.
-By age 18, she had become a Certified Master Makeup Artist at the makeup artistry school at FOX studios in Hollywood.
+By age 18, she had intended to be a makeup artist.

-Adult film career and mainstream appearances

 She took some part-time gigs as a go-go dancer at an Asian nightclub in Beverly Hills, before transitioning into adult films and nude modeling.

 Damayo says she saw an advertisement for nude models and answered it.
 She took the name "Mimi", the childhood nickname given by her grandmother.
 "Miyagi" was derived from the character Mr. Miyagi in the film The Karate Kid, although she has nothing to do with him.
 She says she cloaked her actual ethnicity in Asian mysticism.

 In 1996, she retired from adult film acting and moved to Henderson, Nevada.
 She married a former professional football player.
 She hired a consultant to set up a website (MimiMiyagi.com), then got embroiled in a legal battle over control of the domain name.

 In 1998, she appeared in an America Undercover documentary entitled Strippers: The Naked Stages.

 She was the publisher of the erotic American Asian magazine Oriental Dolls (now known as Asian Hotties).

 In 2001, after a divorce, she quietly dedicated herself to several humanitarian and animal volunteer organizations.

 Nearly bankrupted by her divorce, in September 2003, "Mimi" came out of retirement and appeared in the adult film Happy Ending (not to be confused with Happy Endings later released by Lions Gate Entertainment).

 She again transitioned out of the adult film industry in 2007 and starting acting in mainstream movies like Little Bruno.
 She also had a cameo role in the 2013 mainstream movie Speed Dragon.

 In 2012, she became a fashion reporter for Eyestrane, an online magazine focusing on Asian talent internationally.